 We are pleased to share some stories from people who have benefitted from ANHBC neighbourhood houses through our collective work on social inclusion.
 Enjoy!

 Each month we will feature a story from a different neighbourhood house.
-This month, we are featuring Mount Pleasant Neighbourhood House.
+This month, we are featuring South Vancouver Neighbourhood House.

 Barb - Mount Pleasant Neighbourhood House

 Barb was homeless for eight months and suffering from multiple barriers and mental health issues – including post-traumatic stress disorder (PTSD) and depression.
 Originally from Brunswick House First Nation outside of Chapleau, Ontario, Barb’s poor health kept her indoors after she moved to the Mount Pleasant neighbourhood.
 From then on, she isolated herself from the outside world.

 Barb’s health and medical concerns are challenges she faces on a daily basis.
 Along with arthritis, she has also developed asthma.
 After much encouragement and many invitations, she finally decided to give the Kwayastsut Community Engagement Program a try; her depression and sadness had finally become too much to bear.

 Barb says she made the right decision with the program, and it makes her feel good to be part of something small but valuable in her life.
 She now realizes that she can go out and do things without fear – which stemmed from financial worries, anxiety around socializing, and feeling she could no longer do the things she could do before her disability.
 The Mount Pleasant Neighbourhood House has worked to turn her insecurity around for Barb – helping to build her self-esteem and gain the encouragement she needed to do something different for herself.

 Kiko - Alexandra Neighbourhood House

 With a lack of all-ages, safe, sober spaces to meet other LGBTQ2S youth and express one’s identity, it's easy to feel like the only queer in your community.